Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 \section{Interaction detection from learned features}

-The hand-coded feature descriptors described in Section~\ref{Section3} focused on local or global spatial or spatio-temporal information.
-Typically, low-level descriptors are used to obtain frame and video information, which are then passed either to a higher-level descriptor, responsible for mapping, or directly to a classifier, which is the final step of the process.
-The manual selection of features that are used for classification, could proved sub-optimal, as the process is agnostic to the specific classification task, domain or class of behaviors.
-Therefore, uninformative features might be selected and informative cues might be missed.
+The hand-coded feature descriptors described in Section~\ref{Section3} focus on local or global spatial or spatio-temporal information.
+The manual selection of descriptors leaves room for improvement because the process is agnostic to the specific classification task, application domain or class of behaviors.

 Based on the introduction of multiple convolutions by \citet{lecun1998gradient}, Convolutional Neural Networks (CNNs or ConvNets) have been used for classification tasks of both image and video data.
 CNNs allow for the simultaneous training of a classifier, and the automated selection of informative features.
-Consequently, they can overcome the issue of suboptimal feature selection.
-While multiple convolution kernels allow for the selection of a wide range of image or video features, the stacking of consecutive convolution operations as seen by \cite{simonyan2014very} allows for a hierarchical extraction of complex features.
+Consequently, they can overcome the issue of sub-optimal feature selection.
+While multiple convolution kernels allow for the selection of a wide range of image or video features, the stacking of consecutive convolution operations allows for a hierarchical extraction of complex features \cite{simonyan2014very}.
 Typically, the characteristics extracted in the first layers of the network correspond to low-level features such as edges and simple textures.
-Later layers of the network are targeted towards the extraction of more intricate features as for example, characteristic patterns and motifs.
+Deeper layers of the network are targeted towards the extraction of higher-level features.

 Methods based on neural networks have shown notable improvements in human action and interaction classification tasks.
 Deep learning benefits from extensive amounts of data without saturation in the accuracy rates equivalent to the data growth rate.
-This allows deep learning architectures to generalize their feature assumptions, based on the utilization of all potential information in images and videos, rather than being limited to a defined set of features, as in the hand-crafted methods.
+This allows deep learning architectures to generalize their feature assumptions, based on the utilization of all potential information in images and videos, rather than being limited to a predefined set of features, as in the hand-crafted methods.

 The purpose of this section is to present neural network architectures for human interactions that operate on single frames.
-We then show how temporal information can be incorporated with convolutions and finally discuss the way that recurrent models deal with temporal information.
+We then show how temporal information can be incorporated in the convolutions and finally discuss recurrent models.